-Buying Property in Barcelona?
-Understand the ‘Arras’ Contract
+A Property Buyer’s Guide to the ‘Arras’ Contract

-b) Seller.
-If the Seller decides not to sell, they must pay the Buyer back double the deposit (20% of the purchase price).
+b) If the Seller fails to sell the property for a reason attributable to the Seller, they must pay back double the deposit or 20% of the purchase price.

 3) Before Signing

 Due Diligence.
 The Buyer must thoroughly investigate the property before signing.
 Ask a lot of questions.
 The agent is under a very limited duty to disclose property defects.
 Some have a policy of ‘don’t ask, don’t tell’.
 You can get some documents online, but the agent/seller has most of them.
 If they refuse to turn them over, they might have something to hide.

 4) Arras Contract Terms

 Below is a summary of some terms.
 You can propose any term you want to protect yourself.

 a) Penalty Clause.
 Seller: ‘The Seller will return double the deposit to the Buyer if the Seller fails to sign the deed for a reason attributable to the Seller.’
 Likewise: ‘The Buyer loses the deposit if the Buyer fails to sign the deed for a reason attributable to the Buyer.’

 In case no one is at fault: ‘The Seller will return the deposit if the deed cannot be signed for any reason beyond both parties’ control.’
 This was used when a party couldn’t sign due to COVID-19.